CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Format: `view INDEX`

 > * Highlights the task at the specified `INDEX`. <br>
-> * The index refers to the index number last shown in the last task listing.<br>
+> * The index refers to the index number of the task in the currently showing category.<br>
 > * The index **must be a positive integer** (*e.g. 1, 2, 3, ...*).

 Examples: